synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `swapDeadline`: Specificies the deadline that the nodes are allowed to try to redeem/swap the LP token

-# Event `TokenDeposit(address from, address to, uint256 chainId, contract IERC20 token, uint256 amount)` {#SynapseBridge-TokenDeposit-address-address-uint256-contract-IERC20-uint256-}
+# <a id="SynapseBridge-TokenDeposit-address-address-uint256-contract-IERC20-uint256-"></a> Event `TokenDeposit(address from, address to, uint256 chainId, contract IERC20 token, uint256 amount)` }
 No description

-# Event `TokenRedeem(address to, uint256 chainId, contract IERC20 token, uint256 amount)` {#SynapseBridge-TokenRedeem-address-uint256-contract-IERC20-uint256-}
+# <a id="SynapseBridge-TokenRedeem-address-uint256-contract-IERC20-uint256-"></a> Event `TokenRedeem(address to, uint256 chainId, contract IERC20 token, uint256 amount)` }
 No description

-# Event `TokenWithdraw(address to, contract IERC20 token, uint256 amount, uint256 fee)` {#SynapseBridge-TokenWithdraw-address-contract-IERC20-uint256-uint256-}
+# <a id="SynapseBridge-TokenWithdraw-address-contract-IERC20-uint256-uint256-"></a> Event `TokenWithdraw(address to, contract IERC20 token, uint256 amount, uint256 fee)` }
 No description

-# Event `TokenMint(address to, contract IERC20Mintable token, uint256 amount, uint256 fee)` {#SynapseBridge-TokenMint-address-contract-IERC20Mintable-uint256-uint256-}
+# <a id="SynapseBridge-TokenMint-address-contract-IERC20Mintable-uint256-uint256-"></a> Event `TokenMint(address to, contract IERC20Mintable token, uint256 amount, uint256 fee)` }
 No description

-# Event `TokenDepositAndSwap(address from, address to, uint256 chainId, contract IERC20 token, uint256 amount, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 deadline)` {#SynapseBridge-TokenDepositAndSwap-address-address-uint256-contract-IERC20-uint256-uint8-uint8-uint256-uint256-}
+# <a id="SynapseBridge-TokenDepositAndSwap-address-address-uint256-contract-IERC20-uint256-uint8-uint8-uint256-uint256-"></a> Event `TokenDepositAndSwap(address from, address to, uint256 chainId, contract IERC20 token, uint256 amount, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 deadline)` }
 No description

-# Event `TokenMintAndSwap(address to, contract IERC20Mintable token, uint256 amount, uint256 fee, bool swapSuccess)` {#SynapseBridge-TokenMintAndSwap-address-contract-IERC20Mintable-uint256-uint256-bool-}
+# <a id="SynapseBridge-TokenMintAndSwap-address-contract-IERC20Mintable-uint256-uint256-bool-"></a> Event `TokenMintAndSwap(address to, contract IERC20Mintable token, uint256 amount, uint256 fee, bool swapSuccess)` }
 No description

-# Event `TokenRedeemAndSwap(address to, uint256 chainId, contract IERC20 token, uint256 amount, uint256 swapTokenAmount, uint8 swapTokenIndex, uint256 swapMinAmount, uint256 swapDeadline)` {#SynapseBridge-TokenRedeemAndSwap-address-uint256-contract-IERC20-uint256-uint256-uint8-uint256-uint256-}
+# <a id="SynapseBridge-TokenRedeemAndSwap-address-uint256-contract-IERC20-uint256-uint256-uint8-uint256-uint256-"></a> Event `TokenRedeemAndSwap(address to, uint256 chainId, contract IERC20 token, uint256 amount, uint256 swapTokenAmount, uint8 swapTokenIndex, uint256 swapMinAmount, uint256 swapDeadline)` }
 No description

-# Event `TokenWithdrawAndRemove(address to, contract IERC20 token, uint256 amount, uint256 fee, bool swapSuccess)` {#SynapseBridge-TokenWithdrawAndRemove-address-contract-IERC20-uint256-uint256-bool-}
+# <a id="SynapseBridge-TokenWithdrawAndRemove-address-contract-IERC20-uint256-uint256-bool-"></a> Event `TokenWithdrawAndRemove(address to, contract IERC20 token, uint256 amount, uint256 fee, bool swapSuccess)` }
 No description